breki/demeton/pomodoro-Demeton.md

-﻿- can we somehow make a generalized way to process parsed parameters?
-- property tests for parameters parsing
+﻿- finish implementing tests for parsing whole command

 ## Wed 16.10.
 - Fixed a bug in FsCheck generators in `PropertiesHelp`.